Graduate Fellowship Applicant Resume Example

 You want to use keywords from the program description.
 This helps automated systems and busy professors spot the match between your background and their needs.

-There’s no “one-size-fits-all” for research assistant roles.
+There’s no “one-size-fits-all” for research assistant roles, so reviewing a cover letter can help you see what to emphasize.
 Customizing your resume can increase your callback rate by up to 40%.
 It’s worth the extra effort.

 I see a lot of applicants miss out on key details that could make their resumes stand out.
 Even strong candidates slip up on basics.